bradonf333/PythonSneakerBot/README.md

 Since I can't do it manually because everyone else uses bots I wanted to create my own.

 As of right now it will just ask for the model # of the shoe and your size.
-Then
+Then it will list the actual sizes that are in stock.

 ## On Hold... for now
 To go further I will need to buy proxies... bot sure if I want to do that yet.